5 Empirical foundations

 A thermodynamic process is reversible if it can be carried out in the opposite direction so that the system retraces the same sequence of states in reverse order and the surroundings are exactly restored to their original condition, that is, no net change is left anywhere in the universe.
 All processes that fail this criterion are irreversible.

-2. Absence of dissipation.
+Absence of dissipation.
 Friction, viscosity, electrical resistance, and all similar effects convert ordered mechanical energy irreversibly into heat.
-The must be absent from the system, but also the surroundings.
+They must be absent from the system, but also the surroundings.
 Even a quasi-static process subject to friction is irreversible.

 One of the peculiarities of thermodynamics is that irreversible processes are the rule rather than the exception: real processes are always irreversible to some degree.
 Reversible processes are limiting idealizations; they represent the best performance achievable in principle, and real processes approach them as dissipation is reduced and execution is slowed.